Redundancy procedure

 Stage 5g: Summary of the activity of the Redundancy Panel

-The Director of Human Resources shall provide the Personnel Committee with an annual summary of the activity of the Redundancy Panel, in relation to academic and academic-related staff, and the Committee will publish that summary to Congregation.
+The Director of Human Resources shall provide the People Committee with an annual summary of the activity of the Redundancy Panel, in relation to academic and academic-related staff, and the Committee will publish that summary to Congregation.

 Back to top